 The existing methods for declaring noxious weeds and defining weed control requirements are quite inflexible.
 Put simply, they do not address contemporary land and weed management practices.
-The methods for controlling noxious weeds are limited, in most cases, to continuously suppressing and destroying weeds.
-However, contemporary land and weed management practices now mean that there are alternative ways in which noxious weeds can be effectively controlled.
+In most cases methods for controlling noxious weeds are limited to continuously suppressing and destroying weeds.
+However, contemporary land and weed management practices mean that noxious weeds can be controlled effectively by alternative methods.
 These techniques either address the cause of the weed problem or provide effective control using a range of techniques.
 For example, maintaining a dense pasture through improvement and grazing management can provide competition for weeds, reduce the level of infestation and reduce the opportunity for weeds to invade further.

-Other methods can include revegetation, farm forestry and establishment and maintenance of biological control agents.
-These new methods avoid the need for continuous herbicide application, which can be expensive and lead to replacement of the existing weed with just another weed.
-The other major advantage to these new land and weed management practices is that desirable competitive species are allowed to develop.
-To support this new approach and to better reflect the significance and danger that noxious weeds represent to pasture productivity and the environment, the bill replaces the existing categories of noxious weeds.
+Other methods can include revegetation, farm forestry, and the establishment and maintenance of biological control agents.
+All these new methods avoid the need for continuous herbicide application, which can be expensive and can lead to the replacement of the existing weed with just another weed.

+The other major advantage of these new land and weed management practices is that desirable competitive species are allowed to develop.
+To support this new approach, and to better reflect the significant danger that noxious weeds represent to pasture productivity and the environment, the bill replaces the existing categories of noxious weeds.
 New categories known as "control classes" have been created.
 The Government is committed to involving the community in this new approach.
 That is why the bill ensures that weed control orders, other than emergency weed control orders, will be subject to public consultation.
 The Act makes no provision for this type of public consultation.
 Weed control orders will continue to be declared by ministerial order, as is currently the case.
 Other changes to the order-making provisions provide for increased flexibility in the management practices that can be used to control weeds.
-In some cases, particularly with common and widespread weeds, true, long-term weed control will only be achieved through changed land management practices.
+In some cases, particularly with common and widespread weeds, true long-term weed control will be achieved only through changed land management practices.
 As I noted earlier, special provision has been made in the bill for the making of emergency weed control orders.
-In addition, powers for local control authorities to deal with emerging noxious weeds have also been provided for.
+In addition, powers for local control authorities to deal with emergency noxious weeds also have been provided for.

 Emergency weed control orders will be effective for up to three months.
 In some situations, the threat of the spread of a weed incursion may warrant immediate action.
 As such, the Minister responsible will have the power to waive the public consultation requirements for the making of these orders, if necessary.
 The bill provides that special emergency powers may be used in relation to emergency weed control orders.
-This means that a local control authority is able to take emergency action to control noxious weed infestations where the circumstances justify such action.
+This means that a local control authority will be able to take emergency action to control noxious weed infestations where the circumstances justify such action.
+I am pleased to put on the record that after I have been speaking for 10 minutes, a member of The Nationals, the Hon.
+Melinda Pavey, has finally arrived in the Chamber.